seekgpt/Perplexica/README.md

    docker compose up -d
    ```

 6. Wait a few minutes for the setup to complete.
-You can access Perplexica at http://localhost:3000 in your web browser.
+You can access SeekGPT at http://localhost:3000 in your web browser.

-**Note**: After the containers are built, you can start Perplexica directly from Docker without having to open a terminal.
+**Note**: After the containers are built, you can start SeekGPT directly from Docker without having to open a terminal.

 ### Non-Docker Installation